HaozheLiu-ST/HaozheLiu-ST.github.io/index.md

 #### Norwegian Biometrics Laboratory (NTNU)
 Visiting student supervised by  [Prof. Raghavendra Ramachandra](https://scholar.google.com/citations?user=OIYIrmIAAAAJ&hl=en) and [Prof. Christoph Busch](https://scholar.google.com/citations?user=qsopcXIAAAAJ&hl=en)

-- Proposed a self-supervised learning based method for face and fingerprint presentation attack detection, which is submitted to **CVPR 2022**.
+- Proposed a self-supervised learning based method for face and fingerprint presentation attack detection, which is submitted to **TIFS**.
-- Proposed a face presentation attack detector based on the taskonomy features, which is submitted to **CVPR 2022**.
+- Proposed a face presentation attack detector based on the taskonomy features, which is submitted to **ECCV 2022**.

 ---